e-marshall/tutorials/_sources/pt4/conclusion.md

 ## Open source tools and packages
 In this book, we mainly focused on Xarray and several tools within the Xarray ecosystem and that integrate with Xarray to streamline data cube workflows such as:
-- Xvec,
+- Xvec
-- cf_Xarray,
+- cf_Xarray
-- Dask,
+- Dask
-- PySTAC,
+- PySTAC
-- stackstac,
+- stackstac
-- GeoPandas,
+- GeoPandas
 - holoviz

 There are many exciting open-source projects and tools related to Xarray data cubes that were not highlight in this book.
 A few are: